marat-gainullin/mongo-client/README.md

 - Through bower package manager.

 ### Using gradle client dependencies plugin
-First you need to include [client dependencies gradle plugin](https://github.com/craigburke/client-dependencies-gradle/blob/master/README.adoc) in build script of your project.
+First you need to include client dependencies gradle plugin in build script of your project.
-Add the following in your build script:
+Add the following to your build script:
 ```
 buildscript {
     repositories {